LaborCoinCreator/LaborCoin/README.md

 # LaborCoin

 LaborCoin is a decentralized governance system designed to enable the working class to coordinate, allocate resources, and make collective decisions on-chain.
+It is built to fund striking workers.

-It combines a voting token, DAO governance, and controlled execution to create a transparent and accountable decision-making framework.
+It combines a voting token, DAO governance, and controlled execution to create a transparent and accountable decision-making framework for the purpose of funding striking workers in solidarity to overcome the economic retaliation of wage slavery.

 ---